fedluc/qupled/README.md

 ## Limitations

-STLS can only be employed for finite-temperature systems.
-Calculations of ground state (zero temperature) properties will be implemented in the future.
+Ground state (zero temperature) calculations are available only for the classical schemes (STLS, STLS-HNC, STLS-IET).
+Calculations of ground state properties for the quantum schemes (qSTLS and qSTLS-IET) will be implemented in the future.

 ## Compiling